 As used in this chapter, the following terms shall have the meanings indicated.
-The inclusion of a particular use in this section does not indicate that the use is allowed anywhere in the town of Durham; some terms are included for general reference only.
+The inclusion of a particular use in this section does not necessarily indicate that the use is allowed anywhere in the town of Durham; some terms are included for general reference only.
+These definitions do not incorporate requirements per se.
+They are descriptive rather than prescriptive.
+However, they often act in a prescriptive manner.
+For example, if a proposed home occupation does not comport with the definition then it is not a home occupation and thus not allowed as shown in the Table of Uses.